dan131fram3/PotHoneyProj/README.md

 `sudo ./ipt_set_tcp 554 5544`

-You can check this with:
+You can check the port forwarding rules with this command:

 `sudo ./ipt`